karmapoint/Cutlery/README.md

 ## Architecture

 * Vanilla JavaScript for primary logic.
-* Vue.js as a framework for a single page web app.
+* React.js as a framework for a single page web app.
-* Dragula for touch-friendly drag and drop (they have a Vue version available)
+* Dragula for touch-friendly drag and drop (they have a React version available)
 * Webpack and Babel for bundling the assorted scripts.

 The app will be composed of the following files/components: